Prayers for Racial Justice

 yet yours is the word I need.

-Speak now and help me listen;
+and help me listen;

 and, if what I hear is silence,